albanie/mcnRFCN/README.md

 ### Functionality

-There are scripts to evaluate models on the `pascal voc` dataset (the scores produced by the pretrained models are listed on the [model page](http://www.robots.ox.ac.uk/~albanie/models.html#r-fcn-models)).
+There are scripts to evaluate models on the `pascal voc` and `mscoco` datasets.
+The training code is still in the verfication process.

 ### Dependencies

 Due to the significant similarity in model design, this code re-uses part of the `mcnFasterRCNN` implementation.
-The following modules should be added (these can be installed with `vl_contrib`):
+The following modules are required (these can be installed with `vl_contrib`):

 * [autonn](https://github.com/vlfeat/autonn) - a wrapper module for matconvnet
 * [GPU NMS](https://github.com/albanie/mcnNMS) - a CUDA-based implementation of non-maximum supression